sintef-sima/no.marintek.mylyn.wikitext/README.md

 * Two ANT tasks that can be used to produce Eclipse Help and XSL:FO (for further transformation into PDF) from a Confluence wiki.
 * In addition to the simple rendering of markup code we've also added support for rendering equations expressed in [LaTeX](http://www.latex-project.org/).
-* There is a plug-in for Confluence that allows you to do everything LateX so the ANT tasks will attempt to use the markup from that.
-Note that our support is limited to math expressions, utilizing [JLaTeXMath](http://forge.scilab.org/index.php/p/jlatexmath/) math to do the actual job.
+  This is done utilizing [JLaTeXMath](http://forge.scilab.org/index.php/p/jlatexmath/) math to do the actual rendering.
+* The document outline is used to generate PDF bookmarks which works similar to a table of contents.
+* Various improvements to rendering of tables and images.

+Note that the current version of the plug-in is somewhat limited as certain issues and improvements must be done in Mylyn Docs in order for the new features to work.
+Hopefully these can be resolved soon.
+The Eclipse bug reports are as follows:
+* [336592](https://bugs.eclipse.org/bugs/show_bug.cgi?id=336592): XslfoDocumentBuilder should be able to generate a bookmark tree
+* [336683](https://bugs.eclipse.org/bugs/show_bug.cgi?id=336683): XslFoDocumentBuilder should allow for basic page styling
+* [336905](https://bugs.eclipse.org/bugs/show_bug.cgi?id=336905): Confluence markup parser should handle table attributes, sub/super-script and escaped characters]
+* [336813](https://bugs.eclipse.org/bugs/show_bug.cgi?id=336813): XslFoDocumentBuilder should apply table attributes